This course requires 2 options.

 Term 1

 In the first term of study, the class looks at research into aspects of Pacific change and development.
-This research task covers topics such as government, infrastructure, music, entrepreneurship and much more.
+This research task covers topics such as governments, infrastructure, music, entrepreneurship and much more.
 This is a chance for students to cast their net far and wide to understand how Pacific islanders have adapted to change and development over time.
+Through this, students are encouraged to lean on those around them with greater knowledge and understanding around Pacific issues and use this to strengthen their work.

 Term 2